RARE BREEDS TRUST OF AUSTRALIA

 Meet the team: Susan Locke

-I’ve always had an interest in sustainable living and since retiring to small acreage on the NSW South Coast I’ve been able to combine that with support for rare breed chickens.
-After road testing quite a few breeds I now breed Bantam Brahma.
-The Bantam Brahma still has a number of challenges vis a vis the Australian poultry standards since its recreation in Australia in the late 1980s.
-I’m part of a group of other breeders focussing on improving type in the Bantams.
-I’m deeply interested in poultry genetics and wish I had paid more attention in high school to Mendel’s work!
+Since retiring to small acreage on the NSW South Coast I've had time to get more serious about breeding rare breed chickens.
+After road testing quite a few breeds I now breed Bantam Brahma and Faverolles.
+The Bantam Brahma in particular still has a number of "type" challenges in relation to the Australian poultry standards since its recreation in Australia in the late 1980s.
+I’m part of a group of other breeders focussing on improving type in the Bantam Brahma.
+I’m more interested in poultry genetics than I thought possible, and wish I had paid more attention in high school to Mendel’s work!

-Ethical engagement with the natural world is also important to me.
+Ethical engagement with the natural world is important to me.
 Working with animals according to their physical, social and emotional needs is fundamental to the ways I think about my animal husbandry.

 The greatness of a nation can be judged by the way its animals are treated.
 Mahatma Gandhi